cbohnert67/50_DAYS_OF_PYTHON/readme.md

 So that the increase in time is nearly 1000 %.

-What a considerable gain !Thank you LLMs !
+What a considerable gain!
+Thank you LLMs!